jaysoo/nx-react-book/manuscript/chapter3.md

 ![`nx affected:e2e` failed](images/3-failed-e2e.png)

-I'll leave it to you as an exercise to fix the broken unit and e2e tests. **Tip:** Run the tests in watch mode by passing the `--watch` option so that tests are rerun whenever the source or test code change.
+I'll leave it to you as an exercise to fix the broken unit and e2e tests.
+A hint for the `App` component test, you should look into the `MemoryRouter` from React Router.

+I> **Pro-Tip:** You can run a target for an individual project by issuing `nx [target] [project]` such as `nx test books-ui`, `nx test bookstore`, or `nx e2e bookstore-e2e`.
+You may also pass the `--watch` flag to re-run tests as soon there is a code change.

+For the full solution please see the bookstore example repository: https://github.com/jaysoo/nx-react-book-example.

 There are three additional affected commands in Nx.